 The Kalamazoo Valley Chapter of Trout Unlimited is hosting the Michigan Youth Trout Camp June 25 - June 29, 2017 at the Ralph A. MacMullan Conference Center on Higgins Lake, in the heart of Northern Michigan trout country.
 The four-day Camp is designed to educate our 12-16 year old boys and girls, who will become our next generation of conservation leaders, about the importance of protecting our coldwater resources.

 For More information visit the Kalamazoo Valley Chapter website @ www.kvctu.org

 The Michigan Trout Unlimited Fly Fishing School is indeed one of the country's finest.
-The school runs from Friday afternoon through Sunday afternoon.
+The school runs from Friday afternoon through Sunday afternoon, June 9, 10 & 11, 2017.
 Beginners are instructed in the basics of fly casting and fly fishing and are introduced to a wide variety of angling interests.
-Experienced fly fishers will improve their skills, technique and knowledge of the sport.
+Experienced fly fishers will impr6ve their skills, technique and knowledge of the sport.
 Even experts are sure to learn something new.

 For more information visit the Michigan Trout Unlimited Fly Fishing School website @ www.tuffs.org.